 Finally, Google the topic to see what other sites are out there that are competitively covering this information, and address what’s lacking at those sites.

 What if I already have a blog?

-These steps will go a long way in helping you craft a niche blog that can target readers and future customers, and help to grow your blog community.
+These steps will go a long way in helping you craft a niche blog that can target readers and future customers, and help to grow your blog.